eelcol/laravel-meilisearch/readme.md

 When using this package, you should determine yourself when and which data you sent to Meilisearch.
 So if you automatically want to sent models to Meilisearch after a model is saved or created, Laravel Scout might be a better solution.

+## Compatibility with Meilisearch
+Currently, this package supports Meilisearch up to version 0.27.
+Version 0.28 of Meilisearch introduced some breaking changes.
+A new version of this package compatible with 0.28 will be released soon.

 ## Installation
 ```
 composer require eelcol/laravel-meilisearch